- COVID-19 Safety

 Today, he’s back on the ladders during the day, banging the drums at night, and out with Brutus, walking up and down hills and playing fetch in Newport’s old burial ground.

-“Dr. Mason and Julie [Woodhouse, physician assistant] were so great,” he says.
-“Ever since, I’ve had no problems with my knee at all…and I can go walk my dog.
+Says Ernest, “Ever since, I’ve had no problems with my knee at all…and I can go walk my dog.
 Perfect!”